uberwach/cookiecutter-kaggle/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
+    ├── Dockerfile         <- Dockerfile, alternative approach to manage environment │                         more interesting if using non-Unix
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module